IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

-- The subject is too close to the camera lens
+- subject is too close to the camera lens

-NOTE: If model-specific information is required to complete any of the steps in this solution, check the specifications or supplied operations guide.
+Watch this or follow the steps below to reduce blur when taking pictures on your camera.
+If model-specific information is required to complete any step, check your manual.
 Manuals are posted on your model support page.

-- Make sure there is enough lighting to allow the camera to focus on the subject.
+- Check if there's enough lighting to allow your camera to focus on the subject.

 - Steadily aim the camera at the subject.

 - Press the shutter button halfway down.